mahebbar/MayaOnlineDocs/importing-clusters.md

 3. A kubectl command is displayed.
 Click **Copy **to copy the command and run it at your command prompt.
 4. Close the window.
 5. Paste the command at the Terminal \(which has access to the cluster\) and press **Enter **to run the command.
+   You will be automatically redirected to the Clusters page where you can see the cluster details such as the OpenEBS applications  and host details, and clicking **Kubernetes Dashboard** displays the Kubernetes dashboard associated with that cluster.

+screenshot required??

 **Note:** You can also click on the ![](/assets/dotmenu.png)  icon, and select **Import **on an \_Inactive \_cluster and follow the procedure above from step 2.